 Security awareness training.

-3.6 Smart Medic Solution’s Component
+3.6 Smart Medic Solution Components

-SmartMedic Solution Component: Device
+SmartMedic Solution Components: Device

-SmartMedic devices consist of the sensors that are used to retrieve the health vital data such as weight, position etc. This device is only used for routing data and information to the SmartMedic solution’s tablet.
+SmartMedic device consist of the sensors that are used to retrieve the health vital data such as weight, position.
+This device is only used for routing data and information to the SmartMedic solution’s tablet.

 SmartMedic: Tablet

 SmartMedic solution’s tablet that further routes data to the Stryker cloud storage for further analysis.
-The tablet collects the data from all the SmartMedic devices which are configured to route the data towards the SmartMedic cloud application.
+The tablet collects the data from all the SmartMedic devices which are configured to route the data towards the Stryker cloud.

 SmartMedic: Nurse Station Application

-SmartMedic: Nurse Station Application receives an alert for the unexpected change of the health vital, which uses the device’s data to visualize the current health condition of the patient in real time to enable effective decision making for the health personnel before they even go into the operating room for the daily health inspection.
+SmartMedic: Nurse Station Application receives an alert for the unexpected change of the health vital, which uses the device’s data to visualize the current health condition of the patient in real time to enable effective decision making for the health personnel without even going into the ICU room for the health inspection.

 SmartMedic: Communication Network

-SmartMedic: communication network is used to transmit the information from the source to the destination.
+SmartMedic: Communication network is used to transmit the information from hospital’s environment to cloud.

 04 User Account Management